 Things to Do in Ghent in Winter

-- The Winter Wonderland Castle is open from 11th December until 9th January 2022.
+- The Winter Wonderland Castle is open from 10th December until 8th January 2023.
 This event is at the stunning Castle of the Counts, one of the highlights of Ghent.

-- Museums, churches and the belfry – all excellent attractions to visit on a cold winter’s day.
+- Museums, churches and the belfry – are all excellent attractions to visit on a cold winter’s day.

 If you’re visiting Ghent from the UK via the Eurostar, note that your train ticket includes the local train from Brussels to Ghent St Pieters train station.
 You can find the train timetable here.